About the Journal

 Reviews are anonymous.

 The reviewer must finish his review within ten days as from the date the manuscript has been received.
-If prevented to finish his job within the given period of time, the reviewer must notify the editor-in-chief without delay.
+If prevented to finish his job within the given period, the reviewer must notify the editor-in-chief without delay.

 Reviews are free of charge.

 The editorial board shall ensure the quality control for the review.
 In case authors have serious and grounded objections to a review, the editorial board shall l check whether the review is objective and whether it meets academic standards.
-In case of any doubt with regard to the objectivity or quality of the review, the editor will seek opinions of other reviewers.
+In case of any doubt concerning the objectivity or quality of the review, the editor will seek opinions of other reviewers.

 PROCEDURES FOR DEALING WITH UNETHICAL BEHAVIOUR

-Any individual or institution may at any time inform the editor and/or editorial staff of suspected unethical behaviour or any type of misconduct by providing the necessary information/evidence.
+Any individual or institution may at any time inform the editor and/or editorial staff of suspected unethical behaviour or any manuscript by providing the necessary information/evidence.

 Situations characterised as a minor violation will be dealt directly with the persons who have committed the violation, without involving any third parties, for example: by notifying the author/reviewer that a minor violation has occurred as a result of misunderstanding or misapplication of academic standards; a letter of warming to the author /reviewer who has committed a minor violation.